godfat/pork/README.md

 ```

 Here it `require 'pork/should'`, and it would load the monkey patches for
-inserting `Kernel#should` shown in above.
-This is actually optional, and
+inserting `Kernel#should` shown in SYNOPSIS.
+This is actually optional,
-could be replaced with `Pork::Executor#expect`.
+and could be replaced with `Pork::Executor#expect`.
 For example, we could
 also write it this way:

 ``` ruby